'A resume for future office': Virus tests a GOP governor - KVIA

 Noem’s spokeswoman Maggie Seidel said it’s “unequivocally false” that Noem is looking for an administration job.
 Seidel said Noem received an offer to interview for a Cabinet position before being elected governor, but turned it down.

-A rancher’s daughter, Noem left college midway through her studies to take over the business when her father died.
-She describes the decision as the moment she set out on a political path seeking lower taxes and cultivating personal freedom.
+A rancher’s daughter, Noem left college midway through her studies to take over the business when her father died, a moment she describes as the first step toward a political path seeking lower taxes and personal freedom.

 After serving in the state legislature, Noem swept into the House with the tea party wave in 2010 and served eight years.
 She won the governor’s office with just 51 percent of the vote in 2018.